Hunting and fishing licenses are valid from date of purchase until 365 days after purchase for most license types.

-Note: According to federal law, a Social Security Number is required to purchase a Tennessee hunting or fishing license.
+Note: A Social Security Number is required by federal law to purchase a Tennessee hunting or fishing license.

 Seasons are subject to change.
 License fees are subject to change.
 Migratory bird seasons are determined by federal regulations.
-Most licenses, except the Lifetime Sportsman License and specialty licenses, such as Wheelchair, Disabled Veteran, SSI (Supplemental Security Income) and Blind Fishing licenses, are available from most county clerks, sporting goods stores, hardware stores, marinas, the TWRA website (www.tnwildlife.org) and all TWRA regional offices.
+Most licenses, except the Lifetime Sportsman License and specialty licenses, such as Wheelchair, Disabled Veteran, SSI (Supplemental Security Income) and Blind Fishing licenses, are available from most county clerks, sporting goods stores, hardware stores, marinas, TWRA regional offices and

 Nonresidents who were born in Tennessee may apply for Native Tennessean annual licenses.
-These licenses provide nonresidents born in the state but no longer residing in the state, the opportunity to purchase annual Tennessee hunting/fishing/trapping licenses at the same cost as residents.
-Available by application only.
-Details and application available online at www.tnwildlife.org.
+These licenses provide nonresidents born in the state but no longer residing in the state, the opportunity to purchase annual Tennessee hunting/fishing/trapping licenses at the same cost as a resident.
+Details and application available online at

 Misplaced a License?